 As a potentially valuable tool for addressing concerns about the growing cost to regulated industries and communities of compliance with environmental requirements, risk analysis may be useful to EPA and Congress to set priorities among programs and evaluate management options.
 However, considerable controversy revolves around the value of risk analysis and the role it should play in environmental decision making.
-(For more detailed information, see CRS Report 98-619, Risk Analysis: Background on Environmental Protection Agency Mandates and CRS Report 98-618, Environmental Risk Analysis: A Review of Public Policy Issues.)
+(For more detailed information, see CRS Report 98-619, Risk Analysis: Background on Environmental Protection Agency Mandates and CRS Report 98-618, Environmental Risk Analysis: A Review of Public Policy Issues.
+For a broader perspective on the role of risk analysis, see CRS Report RL31781, Risk Assessment and Regulation in the Federal Government: A Brief Overview.)